kostkalab/vaeda/README.md

 # vaeda

 vaeda (variaitonal auto-encoder (vae) for doublet annotation (da)) is a python package for doublet annotation in single cell RNA-sequencing.
-For method details and comparisons to alternative doublet annotation tools, see our manuscript XXXX.
+For method details and comparisons to alternative doublet annotation tools, see our [pre-print](https://biorxiv.org/cgi/content/short/2022.04.15.488440v1).

 #### Installation